 All comments are accepted, reviewed and redirected if required.

-You can continue to submit a comment as part of the GDA process until 17 September 2021.
+You can continue to submit a comment as part of the GDA process.
 We consider all relevant comments and seek to respond within 30 days.

 Technical comments and questions